vapormask/eth-sig-util/README.md

 ### normalize(address)

-Takes an address of either upper or lower case, with or without a hex prefix, and returns an all-lowercase, hex-prefixed address, suitable for submitting to an ethereum provider.
+Takes an address of either upper or lower case, with or without a hex prefix, and returns an all-lowercase, hex-prefixed address, suitable for submitting to an vapory provider.

 ### personalSign (privateKeyBuffer, msgParams)

 msgParams should have a `data` key that is hex-encoded data to sign.

-Returns the prefixed signature expected for calls to `eth.personalSign`.
+Returns the prefixed signature expected for calls to `vap.personalSign`.

 ### recoverPersonalSignature (msgParams)